NVIDIA/aistore/bench/soaktest/README.md

 SK supports additional commands:
  - `./soaktest.sh ls` displays a list of all recipes with descriptions.
  - `./soaktest.sh usage` displays an extended help menu with examples.

+ ## Usage Examples

+ - `./soaktest.sh`
+    - Run soaktest with all default parameters
+ - `./soaktest.sh --short`
+    - Run short soaktest with all default parameters
+ - `./soaktest.sh --short --rec-cycles=1 --reg-phasedisable --rec-regdisable`
+    - Run all short recipes and then exit with no regression
+ - `./soaktest.sh --rec-disable --reg-phaseduration=1s`
+    - Run regression phases in intervals of one second
+ - `./soaktest.sh --ip=my-k8-cluster --port=8081`
+    - Run soaktest with default parameters on the proxy at http://my-k8-cluster:8081
+ - `./soaktest.sh --rec-list=1,3 --rec-pctcap=0.2 --reg-pctcap=0.1`
+    - Run soaktest using RecipeID 1 and 3, allocating 0.2% of capacity to recipes, and 0.1% to regression
+ - `./soaktest.sh --rec-disable --reg-phasedisable`
+    - Don't run anything and just cleanup

  ## Output